MatheusNPJ/MatheusNPJ/README.md

            I am a passionate software developer with solid experience in full-stack web development and a mobile bias.
 Interested in creating innovative systems that help people's daily lives in a positive and conscious way.
         </p>
         <p>

-            My journey in the technology area began 3 years ago.
-I am currently in the last period of my undergraduate degree in systems analysis and development and deciding whether to focus on Java or Python as a specialization.
+My journey in the technology field began 3 years ago.
+I am currently in the last period of my degree in systems analysis and development.
+I have general knowledge in the languages ​​mentioned and I am deciding whether to focus on Java or Python as a specialization.
         </p>

 <h3 align="center">:hammer_and_wrench: Languages and Tools</h3>